 Bowersville real estate is some of the most expensive in Ohio, although Bowersville house values don't compare to the most expensive real estate in the U.S.

-When you are in Bowersville, you'll notice that it is more blue-collar than most other communities in America.
-45.71% of Bowersville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bowersville is generally considered to be a blue-collar town.
+45.71% of the Bowersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bowersville is a village of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Bowersville who work in community and social services (11.43%), personal care services (9.52%), and food service (5.71%).

-Bowersville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bowersville is a great place for families with children to consider.
+First of all, many other families with children live here, making Bowersville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bowersville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bowersville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Bowersville citizens is a little higher than the average for US cities and towns: 24.84% of adults in Bowersville have at least a bachelor's degree.
+The citizens of Bowersville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.84% of adults in Bowersville having a bachelor's degree or advanced degree.

 The per capita income in Bowersville in 2022 was $28,460, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $113,840 for a family of four.
 However, Bowersville contains both very wealthy and poor people as well.